 The Myanmar business involved facility consulting and the sale and maintenance of medical equipment and facilities.
-Although the formal signing took place in February 2016, the project was delayed due to the impact of terrorism in the country and the subsequent spread of COVID-19.
+The official agreement was signed in February 2016, but the project faced delays due to terrorism-related disruptions in the country followed by the spread of COVID-19.

-This business was mainly operated by Okkar Thiri Co., Ltd. and Snow Everset Co., Ltd., both of which turned a profit in FY03/21.
-However, economic sanctions imposed by the international community on the military regime established after the coup significantly altered the business environment beyond expectations.
+This business was mainly operated by Okkar Thiri Co., Ltd. and Snow Everset Co., Ltd., both of which turned a profit in FY03/21 and steadily expanded their operations.
+However, economic sanctions imposed by the international community on the military regime established after the coup significantly altered the business environment beyond the company's expectations.
 In FY03/23, the foreign currency (especially US dollars) shortage caused by financial regulations, such as forced foreign currency conversion by the Central Bank of Myanmar, resulted in substantial delays in the import and sale of foreign-made medical equipment, leading to almost no profit contribution.
 In FY03/24, financial sanctions were further tightened, making it even more difficult to collect and procure foreign currency, increasing the uncertainty of business operations.
 Consequently, Ship concluded that it would not be able to realize the previously anticipated excess earnings and recorded an impairment loss of JPY2.6bn, equivalent to the full amount of goodwill, as an extraordinary loss.

-Reference: FY03/21 results of Myanmar business (two companies)
+Reference: FY03/21 results of the Myanmar business (two companies)